Strimzi Documentation Contributor Guide

 The guide contains high-level outlines of the processes required to deploy, configure, secure and monitor a deployment of Strimzi.

 1.3.2.
-Deploying and Upgrading Strimzi
+Deploying and Managing Strimzi

 As well as describing the deployment steps, the guide also provides pre- and post-deployment instructions to prepare for and verify a deployment.
 Additional deployment options described include the steps to introduce metrics.